Oneiroi/Saiweb.co.uk/source/_posts/2015-11-26-highly-obfusticated-php-webshell.markdown

 ...
 ```

-So we have some raw intelligibile data, now the WTF continues ...
+So we have some raw intelligibile data, the WTF continues ...

 ## So what now?